Around the market place

-The town hall was built in 1425 by the citizens and served as a market hall and fruit box.
-On the ground floor there was space for the market stalls of local traders and craftsmen.
+The town hall was built in 1425 by the citizens and served as a market hall and granary.
+On the ground floor was space for the market stalls of local traders and craftsmen.
 Customers were able to compare the goods on offer and the authorities could control quality and prices.
-Anyone who did not adhere to law and order found themselves in the town hall's holding cell.
-In the rear part of the building there was a passage that was used to unload the teams that delivered fruit.
-The first floor, at that time still accessible via an outside staircase, consisted largely of a Gothic hall for representational purposes.
-There was also the council chamber, the mayor's office and the city clerk's room.
-The floors above were used as granaries.
+Anyone who did not follow law and order found themselves in the town hall's detention cell.
+In the rear part of the building there was a passage that was used to unload the carriages delivering grain.
+The first floor, at that time only accessible via an outside staircase, consisted largely of a Gothic hall for representational purposes, but there was also the council chamber, the mayor's office and a clerk's room.
+The attics were used as the town's granary.

 The market place

-With the advent of the automobile and especially with the sharp increase in private transport after the Second World War, the Blaubeuren market square became a bottleneck and Christoph's blessing became a curse.
-Until 1983, all traffic on the B 28 was forced through the city, an intolerable situation in terms of urban development.
-It was not uncommon for the collision of large trucks and buses to come to a standstill and it no longer seemed possible to go back and forth.
-Then only the mayor could help “as the highest authority” by regulating traffic from above from the window of his office in the town hall.
-Thanks to the bypass, the old town was made more attractive again through renovation measures in the 1980s.
+With the emergence of the automobile and especially with the sharp increase in private transport after the Second World War, Duke Christoph's blessing became a curse.
+Until the 1980s, all traffic on the B 28 was forced through the town center, an intolerable situation with regard to urban development.
+Quite often large trucks and buses would meet here bringing the traffic to a standstill with loud horn-hooting and angry shouts from all parts.
+Sometimes only the mayor could solve the problem by directing the traffic from high above, i.e. the window of his office.
+Thanks to the opening of the bypass in 1983 and the ensuing renovation measures the old town regained its charm.

 The market fountain

-The city's coat of arms shows the Blaumännle, a man dressed in blue, who proudly carries the deer sticks of Württemberg.
-His head is decorated with a green wreath, a reference to the city's wealth of forests.
-The Württemberg coat of arms next to it consists of four segments: the deer poles of Württemberg, the diamonds of the Teck, the Reichssturm flag and the fishes of Montbéliard.
+The town's coat of arms shows the Blaumännle, a little man dressed in blue, who proudly carries the deer antlers of Württemberg.
+His head is decorated with a green wreath, a reference to the town's wealth of forests.
+The coat of arms of Württemberg consists of four segments: the deer antlers of Württemberg, the diamonds of Teck, the Reichssturm flag and the barbels of Montbéliard.

 logo Blaubeuren